elementary/website/docs/learning-the-basics.md

 #### System Indicators {#indicators}

-The System Indicators at the right of the Panel display the status of device, i.e. network connections, battery, sound input and output, notifications, etc. Selecting an indicator exposes more information and related actions.
+The System Indicators at the right of the Panel display the status of the device, i.e. network connections, battery, sound input and output, notifications, etc. Selecting an indicator exposes more information and related actions.

 Hovering an indicator with the mouse cursor also displays quick information and the middle-click or three finger tap shortcut for the indicator.
 For example: